tea2code/make-it-hit/README.md

 #### Player

 The player must always have a mass unequal zero.
-If it is set to zero it will be overriden with one.
+If it is set to zero it will be overriden with 1.
 The player mass affects how all/most of the forces act.
-A negative mass will inverts most of the forces.
+A negative mass will invert most of the forces.
+The attribute "colliding" has no effect on the player object.

 - *object* -- The player object.
 See below.
 Currently only circles are supported.
 Required.